The folks over at Polygon look back at

-The folks over at Polygon look back at The Dark Knight, the epic installment of Christopher Nolan's Batman Trilogy on the occasion of its 10th anniversary.
+The Dark Knight, the epic installment of Christopher Nolan's Batman Trilogy on the occasion of its 10th anniversary.

 There is little world-building outside the logic of the immediate narrative.
 Nolan’s Batman isn’t a superhero in the gleeful, laws-of-physics-defying, action-figure sense, instead burdened by ethical rhetoric and villain complications.
 The movie is not “for the fans,” and yet it’s held as a blockbuster pinnacle by those who’d self-identify as such.
 Quality notwithstanding, The Dark Knight is singular.